 These are the current photos in background rotation on the home page.
 Click the photo below to see the larger version used on the home page.
-The oldest photo is replaced each weekend, so there is always something new to see.
+Each weekend a new photo is added to the top of the list, so there is always something new to see.
 To maintain that pace, we need your photo!

 Contact person: webmaster